golang/tools/internal/mcp/design/design.md

 Since all the fields of the Tool struct are exported, a Tool can also be created directly with assignment or a struct literal.

-Clients can call the spec method `ListTools` or an iterator method `Tools` to list the available tools.
+Client sessions can call the spec method `ListTools` or an iterator method `Tools` to list the available tools.

 **Differences from mcp-go**: using variadic options to configure tools was